5/15/2025

 Matt Freeman

-Morning, Hi coach, Matt Freeman here.
+Morning.
+Hi, Kirk.
+It's Matt Freeman here.
 I'll take the cost piece of that.
 And so the secondary crusher project remains on budget.
-As you'd expect, we've, as we said, we're expecting to finish that in Q3.
-So we've only spent a portion of the amount, a lot of the cash equipment we've paid installments and partial upfront payments.
-We spent a couple of million bucks this quarter, and I think the overall budget was around five.
-So we've still got some more to spend.
-But it's on budget.
-We're happy with where it's tracking.
-And importantly, as you say, the equipment's in country and is moving towards site if it's not there already.
-With respect to downtime, I'll maybe flip that on down back to Nick, so you can give a bit more details on that.
+As you'd expect, as we said, we're expected to finish that in Q3.
+So we've only spent a portion of the amount.
+A lot of the capital equipment we've paid installments and partial upfront payments.
+We spent a couple of million bucks this quarter. and I think the overall budget was around five.
+So we've still got some more to spend, but it's on budget.
+We're happy with the way it's tracking, and importantly, as you say, the equipment's in-country and is moving towards site if it's not there already.
+With respect to downtime, I'll maybe flip that around back to Mick, if he can give a bit more details on that.

 speaker